 Auf einmal hat es losgekracht.

-dog from, hit the dog in the rear and penetrated all the way to
+That he had loaded with corn.
+That poppy cock.
+This is Schimmel Johann's writing again.
+It had to be a bullet.
+It penetrated the dog from, hit the dog in the rear and penetrated all the way to the eye.

 Es kam dann gar nicht an den Tag, daB er mit Kom geladen hat,